-Although it’s normally present in trace amounts in the human body, chromium is a mineral that plays a very important role in glucose balance and metabolism in the body.
-Chromium acts as an essential nutrient that works to break down glucose and fat while helping to balance insulin levels.
+Chromium micronutrient is a mineral that is normally present in trace amounts in the human body.
+However, it plays a very important role in glucose balance and metabolism in the body.
+Chromium also acts as an essential nutrient that works to break down glucose and fat while helping to balance insulin levels.
 Bones, kidney, spleen and liver contain the highest amount of chromium in the body.

-Chromium is thought to interact with a polypeptide in our body which in turn amplifies the action of insulin inside our body.
-This triggers a series of metabolic reactions, breaking down fats and proteins in our body and increasing our body’s energy levels.
+Chromium micronutrient is thought to interact with a polypeptide in our body which, in turn, amplifies the action of insulin inside our body.
+This triggers a series of metabolic reactions; breaking down fats and proteins in our body and increasing our body’s energy levels.

 Improves Brain Health

 Cognitive decline is an integral part of the ageing process.
-Chromium helps modulate certain aspects of brain function at the neurochemical level which then leads to increased brain activity even as the brain ages.
-It also promotes hypothalamic functions, which prevent the negative effects of ageing on the brain and its functions.
+Chromium helps modulate certain aspects of brain function at the neurochemical level.
+This, in turn, leads to increased brain activity even as the brain ages.
+In addition, it promotes hypothalamic functions, which prevent the negative effects of ageing on the brain and its functions.
 Read how proteins affect brain health here!

 Supports Heart Health

-Chromium, in combination with other trace elements and vitamins, prevent atherosclerosis by lowering blood cholesterol levels, thus preventing cardiovascular diseases (CVD).
+Chromium micronutrient, in combination with other trace elements and vitamins, prevents atherosclerosis by lowering blood cholesterol levels.
+Thus it helps to prevent cardiovascular diseases (CVD).
 Chromium picolinate, a stable and highly bioavailable form of chromium, has been shown to reduce insulin resistance and to help reduce the risk of CVD and type 2 diabetes.

 Promotes Healthy Bones